Gurranabraher: Amenities

 The local Roman Catholic church, the Church of the Ascension, was opened in 1955 and acts as the parish for both Gurranbraher and Churchfield.
-The area is also serviced by a Garda station, a primary health care centre and a credit union.
+The area is also serviced by a Garda station, a primary care centre, and a credit union.
 There are also a number of community initiatives based in the parochial hall.

-LeisureWorld pool and fitness centre (including the Sam Allen astroturf pitches) is close-by on Knockfree Avenue.
-There is also a recreational area in Jerry O'Sullivan Park on St. Colmcille's Road.
+There is a recreational area in Jerry O'Sullivan Park on St. Colmcille's Road.
 A community gardening project adjoins this park.

-Scoil Padre Pio and Blarney Street C.B.S are two local primary schools.
-There are no secondary schools within Gurranabraher, with the North Monastery, St. Vincent's and the North Pres being the closest.
+Scoil Padre Pio in Churchfield, and Blarney Street C.B.S in Gurranbraher are two local primary schools.
+There are no secondary schools within Gurranabraher, with the North Monastery, St. Vincent's Secondary School and the Nano Nagle College (formerly North Presentation Secondary School) being the closest.

 St. Mary's Health Campus, run by the Mercy University Hospital, is the location of an urgent care centre in Gurranabraher.

 Bus services which serve the area include Bus Éireann route 201 (orbital to CIT and CUH) and route 202 (Apple campus to Mahon Point).